giwrgosisf/CyShield/README.md

 ## Example Workflow

-To better understand how CyShield operates in practice, you can watch an [example workflow video here](https://vimeo.com/1090210748/40bcac9a28?share=copy).
+To better understand how CyShield operates in practice, you can watch an **[example workflow video here]**(https://vimeo.com/1090210748/40bcac9a28?share=copy).

 **Scenario Overview:**
 1. **Child App Setup:**